-The main reason for two-tone Rolesor’s continued popularity is its versatility.
+The main reason for the twin tones of Rolesor’s continued popularity is its versatility.
 The coolness of steel can subdue an otherwise overly formal all gold dress watch.
-Similarly, a dash of yellow or pink adds some welcome warmth to the utilitarian, tool-like nature of the brand’s range of stainless steel models.
+Similarly, a dash of yellow or pink adds some welcome warmth to the utilitarian tool-like nature of the brand’s range of stainless steel models.

 The Rolex Turn-O-Graph

 The Turn-O-Graph, one of the lesser known names in the Rolex canon, is actually the holder of a number of important distinctions for the brand.